MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-introduction.md

 they get executed.

-Shell languages are scripting languages that allow to connect two or more commands in a chain, where the results of one command is the input to the next command, and so on.
-One can also say that it's a shell scripting language because it allows to connect the results from one execution into the next execution; as in `Get-Process  Where-Object { $_.Name -like "*host*"}` that filters the results of the `Get-Process` to retrieve only those processes with names that have 'host' anywhere in the name.
+Shell languages are scripting languages that allow to connect two or more commands in a chain, where the results of one command are the input to the next command, and so on.
+One can also say that PowerShell is a shell scripting language because it allows to connect the results from one execution into the next execution; as in `Get-Process | Where-Object { $_.Name -like "*host*"}` that filters the results of the `Get-Process` to retrieve only those processes with names that have 'host' anywhere in the name.
 As you can imagine, 'Get-Process' and 'Where-Object' are two different commands; and, 'Where-Object' is taking